 Firstly, there are two different ways that alternative or additional products can be suggested to a customer.
-The first way to upsell would be when a customer is encouraged to purchase a comparable but higher priced product than the one that they were intially going to buy.
-For example, if I was unsure which wine to purchase, a staff member may recommend a relevant but premium priced item and share all the benefits of that particular wine.
+The first way to upsell would be when a customer is encouraged to purchase a comparable but higher priced product than the one that they were initially going to buy.
+For example, if I was unsure which wine to purchase, a staff member may recommend a relevant but premium-priced item and share all the benefits of that particular wine.

-The second way to upsell is called cross selling, this is the practice of offering customers a complimentary or related item to the one that they are purchasing.
+The second way to upsell is called cross-selling.
+This is the practice of offering customers a complementary or related item to the one that they are purchasing.
 For example, if I was in my local shop buying some coffee, the member of staff at the till could ask if I've made sure that I've bought milk and sugar.
 This can be helpful to the customer as these are items that they may have forgotten to purchase or they may be items that they are running low on; once again providing value to the customer as well as bringing more sales to your business.

 How Effective is Upselling?

 Let's take a look at some statistics which highlight the importance of effective upselling in a convenience store retail environment*.